Dialpad LogoDialpad Logo Icon

 Some are very simple and don’t have advanced AI, which means they can’t do things like searching unstructured information for answers.
 Others may be clunky and not easy to use—do you need a developer to make even small changes to your workflows?

-Always, always try the free trials and sign up for product or sales demos where you can.
+Always, always try the free trials and sign up for product demos where you can.
 It’s hard to get a feel for the user experience of different chatbot software just by looking at pricing pages and marketing websites, so don’t skip this step.

 4 signs a chatbot could improve your customer service